Presented By ORSupply.com: ECG Electrodes, Cables, & Leads

 But let's now leave such specialised systems and go back to basics.

-Important point, never mind which is the positive and which the negative electrode, no matter which lead is being used to "look" at the heart, the electrode doing the looking is always a single electrode.
+Important point, no matter which lead is being used to "look" at the heart, the electrode doing the looking is always a single electrode.
 But the "other" electrode could be a single electrode or a number of other electrodes joined together (electrically) to form a reference point.

 The six chest leads are simple enough, each of the six chest electrodes looks from that point on the chest wall, the six wires give you six different views.
 The "other" electrode in each of these views, is created by the machine "joining together" the limb connections, thus making the centre of the body the reference point.

 The six limb leads work differently, leads I, II and III are each making use of a pair of electrodes, with one electrode looking between itself and the other as shown below.
 Leads aVR, aVL and aVF each make use of all the limb connections to the patient, but again one single electrode is doing the looking (relative to the others).

 When you try to think of how the limb leads look at the heart imagine the views as taken from positions around a clock face (as facing the patient).

 With electrodes on the right arm (red), left arm (yellow) and left leg (green)